Mindy Finn: Career

 Early in her career, Finn was a journalist and worked as congressional correspondent for the Republican-American, a family-owned newspaper based in Waterbury, Connecticut.
 She started as an intern on the same day as the September 11 attacks (2001), which she covered by writing a series of front-page articles.
 She transitioned from journalism to politics, working on Capitol Hill for Lamar Smith and others.
-Finn later served as a digital strategist for the Republican Party, working on operations programs for George W. Bush's 2004 presidential campaign and leading digital efforts for Mitt Romney's 2008 president campaign.
+Finn later was a digital strategist for the Republican Party, working on operations programs for George W. Bush's 2004 presidential campaign and leading digital efforts for Mitt Romney's 2008 president campaign.
 She co-founded the digital fundraising and media firm Engage with Patrick Ruffini.
 During 2011–2013, she helped Twitter develop strategic partnerships in Washington, D.C.
 She has also completed strategic work for the Republican National Committee (c.
 2015) and Google.

-Finn founded the nonprofit organization Empowered Women in 2015, which seeks to promote discussion around feminism and women's empowerment throughout the U.S. She continued to serve as president, as of 2016.
+Finn founded the nonprofit organization Empowered Women in 2015, which seeks to promote discussion around feminism and women's empowerment throughout the U.S. She continued as president, as of 2016.
 Shushannah Walshe of ABC News described the organization as "a network to connect center-right and independent women", and Elle's Rachael Combe called Finn "one of the few people outside of liberal circles actively organizing women under a feminist banner".
 Finn has also advocated for more women, especially conservatives, to run for office.
-She also served on the Democracy Fund's bipartisan National Advisory Committee in 2016.
+She also was on the Democracy Fund's bipartisan National Advisory Committee in 2016.
 Finn speaks about politics and technology and has appeared on media outlets such as C-SPAN, Fox News, MSNBC, and NPR.

 Finn was a vice presidential candidate for Evan McMullin's 2016 presidential campaign.
 Finn, who previously considered herself a "lifelong" Republican, distanced herself from the party under Donald Trump and other leaders, including Mitch McConnell and Paul Ryan.
 She was an early member of the Never Trump movement, and helped form a political action committee to support the movement.
 She has been credited for launching the 'NeverTrump' hashtag, and has been described as the "new face of the 'never Trump' Republicans".
 She also studied the nativism fueling Trump's rise.
 As a candidate, Finn advocated for paid time off for women, child care improvements, and tax law simplification.
 She also supported entitlement reform efforts around Social Security.

 In 2017, Finn and McMullin co-founded Stand Up Republic, which seeks to strengthen democracy in the U.S. Finn became executive director of the government accountability organization, which has chapters in eighteen U.S. states, as of 2020.
 Stand Up Republic has worked to defeat select Republican politicians, including Dan Bishop, Roy Moore, Devin Nunes, and Steve King, and supported the impeachment of Trump.
 In 2020, she was named one of sixteen inaugural Brewer Fellows to Unite America, a fellowship established by the Woodrow Wilson National Fellowship Foundation in partnership with Cultivate the Karass and the Unite America Fund.
-She founded and serves as chief executive of Citizen Data.
+She founded and is chief executive of Citizen Data.